2021 Paddle for the Edge Survey: July 3rd- August 1st.

-To get on the email notification list or if you have any questions about Paddle for the Edge, please e-mail [email protected].
+To be added to our general email notification list or if you have any questions about Paddle for the Edge, please e-mail [email protected].

 You can view and download the Paddle for the Edge Training Manual .

 About the Survey

-We are continuing our efforts to survey the Barnegat Bay’s shoreline in 2020.
+We are continuing our efforts to survey the Barnegat Bay’s shoreline in 2021.
 If you are interested in participating in the 2021 survey, please register for P4E 2021 Virtual Training

 Why DO we want your help describing Barnegat Bay’s shorelines?